-The principal is responsible for verifying that all materials requested by the school have been received.
+The principal is responsible for verifying that all of the materials requested by the school have been received.
 All shipments must be inventoried as soon as possible after delivery to the school (or alternative approved storage location).
-When checking the exam shipments, the principal should use the shipping notice included in the shipment, which indicates the quantity of each type of exam material that should have been included in the shipment.
-If the expected quantities of exam materials have not been received, contact the nearest regional center immediately to arrange to obtain the required materials.
-(See Emergency Supplies of Exam Materials listed next in this section.)
+When checking the examination shipments, the principal should use the shipping notice included in the shipment, which indicates the quantity of each type of examination material that should have been included in the shipment.
+If the expected quantities of examination materials have not been received, contact the nearest regional center immediately to arrange to obtain the required materials.
+(See Emergency Supplies of Examination Materials listed next in this section.)

-Under no circumstances may the sealed packages of secure exam materials (test booklets, teacher dictation copies, scoring keys, and rating guides) be opened while the inventory is being conducted.
-The packages may not be opened until the day of the exam, and no earlier than is necessary to permit the distribution of materials prior to the scheduled starting time.
+Under no circumstances may the sealed packages of secure examination materials (test booklets, scoring keys, and rating guides) be opened while the inventory is being conducted.
+The packages may not be opened until the day of the examination, and no earlier than is necessary to permit the distribution of materials prior to the scheduled starting time.

-Upon completion of the inventory, all secure exam materials for each exam must be stored in the locked Regents box in a Department-approved safe or vault until the morning of the day of the test.
-OSA must be notified immediately by fax (518-474-2021) or e-mail (examrequest@nysed.gov) if any packages of secure exam materials are not properly sealed.
-This office must be similarly notified if the school receives any secure exam materials over and above the quantities requested, taking into account the bundling factor used in packaging the exams.
+Upon completion of the inventory, all secure examination materials for each examination must be stored in the locked Regents box in a Department-approved safe or vault until the morning of the day of the test.
+OSA must be notified immediately by fax to 518-474-2021 or by e-mail if any packages of secure examination materials are not properly sealed.
+This office must be similarly notified if the school receives any secure examination materials over and above the quantities requested, taking into account the bundling factor used in packaging the examinations.

-Emergency Supplies of Exam Materials
+Emergency Supplies of Examination Materials

-In January, June, and August, emergency supplies of exam materials are available from regional centers throughout the State.
-The list of the regional centers is provided for schools on the Department's web site at http://www.p12.nysed.gov/assessment/hsgen/ prior to each exam period.
-Materials will be released from the regional centers only on the day of each exam.
-Secure materials for morning exams will be released in the morning; secure materials for afternoon exams will not be released until after 11:00 a.m.
-Scoring keys will not be released by regional centers until after the Uniform Statewide Admissions Deadlines which are specified later in this section.
+In January, June, and August, emergency supplies of examination materials are available from regional centers throughout the State.
+The list of the regional centers is provided for schools on the Department's website prior to each examination period.
+Materials will be released from the regional centers only on the day of each examination.
+Secure materials for morning examinations will be released in the morning; secure materials for afternoon examinations will not be released until after 11:00 a.m.
+Scoring keys and rating guides for restricted examinations will not be released by regional centers until after the Uniform Statewide Admissions Deadlines, which are specified on page 12.

-In order to obtain exam materials at a regional center, an individual must present a letter of authorization written on school letterhead and signed by the principal.
+In order to obtain examination materials at a regional center, an individual must present a letter of authorization written on school letterhead and signed by the principal.
 The letter must identify the person picking up the materials and list the specific materials requested.
-Anyone obtaining exam materials must provide identification with a photograph and countersign the authorization letter before the exam materials will be released.
+Anyone obtaining examination materials must provide identification with a photograph and countersign the authorization letter before the examination materials will be released.